Mr-Aur0ra/Sysmon-Use/README.md

 The use of Sysmon.

-详细讲解请参考：

-- Sysmon14.16： Sysmon源文件及配置文件。
+- Sysmon14.16： Sysmon source file and configuration file.
-- Example：示例日志文件。
+- Example： Demonstration of example log files.